-They went to the cisterns (wells) and found no water.
-They returned with their vessels empty; they were ashamed and confounded.
-(Jeremiah 14:3-4; NKJV, parenthesis added)
+They went to the cisterns (wells) and found no water…(and) returned with their vessels empty; they were ashamed and confounded.
+[Jeremiah 14:3-4, parenthesis added]

 Growing up on a small farm in rural Washington State, I became familiar with our pump house and well.
-Though too young to know the well depth or water purity or even how the pump worked to get water to our house, I did notice my dad’s concerned and frustrated look when something went wrong with it.
+I was too young to know the well depth or water purity or even how the pump actually got water to our house.
+But I did notice my dad’s concern and frustration when something went wrong with it.

-If he could fix the problem (which he often did), he would wrestle the heavy concrete lid off the top of the well and begin working on it.
+If he could fix the problem (which he often did), he would wrestle the heavy concrete lid off the top of the well and begin his magic.
 I remember looking over the edge of the uncovered well and seeing the water shimmering far below.
 The presence of water was always a good thing.
 Fixing a pipe or pump was much easier and less costly than drilling a new well.

-Imagine going to a well and finding it bone dry, then drilling another well and finding only dry sand and dirt.
+Imagine going to a well and finding it bone dry.
+Then, drilling another well and finding only dry sand and dirt.
 For miles around, you find no water—not in wells or bottled in stores.
-In this scenario, you would face possible heat stroke or dehydration.
-Then, on top of this, imagine being in a nationwide drought.
+In this scenario, you face possible heat stroke or dehydration.
+On top of this, imagine being in a nationwide drought.

-In Jeremiah’s day, their drought conditions came as a result of God’s judgment for rebelling against Him and forsaking His moral standards.
+In Jeremiah’s day, their drought came as a result of God’s judgment for rebelling against Him and forsaking His moral standards.
 Their waywardness and God’s judgment remind us that sin is a counterfeit that never fulfills, satisfies, or quenches desires.
-Having wandered that empty, dry, barren desert, I know sin is merely an appealing mirage that ultimately abandons thirsty, fatigued, ashamed, and confused people in its heat.
+Having wandered that empty, dry, barren desert, I know sin is merely an appealing mirage.
+It ultimately abandons thirsty, fatigued, ashamed, and confused people in its heat.

 The world is a desert and sin is the drought.
-Many people wander about futilely seeking relief from the heat at a refreshing oasis—they just do not know where or how to find it.
+Many people wander about futilely seeking relief from the heat at a refreshing oasis.
+They just don’t know where or how to find it.
 Not only do they need a refreshing drink, they need the source of satisfying, living water.

-As followers of Jesus, the Living Water, who drink deeply from His fountain, and who have a wellspring bursting forth within us, let’s be the source of refreshing, untainted water for a dry, thirsty, dying world.
-Let’s not simply talk about or describe it, let’s bring others to Christ’s overflowing well of Living Water.
+As followers of Jesus, the Living Water, who drink deeply from His fountain, we have a wellspring bursting forth within us.
+Let’s be the source of refreshing, untainted water for a dry, thirsty, dying world.
+Not simply talking about or describing it, let’s bring others to Christ’s overflowing well of Living Water.
 Be a water source to end sin’s drought and quench its thirst.